-We use the word “universe” to describe everything that we know to exist – all of time, energy, and matter.
+Does the word “universe” best describe everything that exists – all of time, energy, and matter – or is it more appropriate to speak of a “multiverse”?
 With our current technology, we are unable to observe beyond our universe.
 But what if a “beyond” exists which has other universes besides our own?
 In recent years it has become recognized that many problems faced by astronomers and physicists might be solved if there were not just one universe, but multiple (and perhaps an infinite number of) other universes.
 The concept of a multiverse however, isn’t recent at all and has been discussed by scientists for centuries.
 We talked to Tom Siegfried, science journalist and author of The Number of the Heavens, a book which explores and examines how multiverse theory has evolved.

 What is a common misunderstanding about multiverse theory?